 Collies originated in the Highlands of Scotland, where they were largely used to herd sheep and as hardworking farm dogs.
 The ancestors of the Collie are thought to have come to Scotland by way of the Romans as far back as the 1st century.
 The Collie as we know it today, however, became standardized in the early 1800s.

 This breed's popularity exploded after Queen Victoria, a steadfast dog lover, became besotted with Collies after a visit to the Scottish Highlands in the 1860s.
-Whatever the queen loves, the people love, too, and members of Queen Victoria’s court, as well as her British subjects, began to favor Collies as fashionable pets.
+After seeing the queen's love for these dogs, members of Queen Victoria’s court, as well as her British subjects, began to favor Collies as fashionable pets.

 Although Lassie was fictional, Collies do, in fact, possess many of the qualities that made her beloved by generations of dog lovers.
 They are intelligent, fast learners, calm yet alert to any signs of danger, and are wonderful companions for children.